 To compare, the actual boss-fights are very good and don’t rely on such cheap tactics.
 The battles are well-paced and the bosses have the right abilities to feel challenging despite your mobility and power.
 The last game’s problem with funky hitboxes has also been largely solved.
 Heck, even the regular enemies are much-improved, offering more variety in their designs and having better behavior to counter you in a fight.
 I just wish I could cut & shoot my way through them as I always did.
 It feels anti-climactic to run up to a guy and blast him in the face with a shotgun, only for the man to fall over and get back up because he’s immune to fire damage.

 As I played Shadow Warrior 2, I really just wanted to get it over with.
 I set the game to the lowest difficulty and rushed to mission objectives, I avoided side-quests, and never heeded the game’s warning that I might be underleveled for the next bit of content.
-I really didn’t want to do this relentless RPG maintenance every other hour and spec out a build for a game whose story mode is about 7-8 hours and whose gameplay still feels like it should be a visceral action shooter instead of a number-crunching RPG.
+I really didn’t want to do this relentless RPG maintenance every other hour and spec out a build for a game whose story mode is about 7-8 hours long and whose gameplay still feels like it should be a visceral action shooter instead of a number-crunching RPG.